-“Them goddam stiffs,” said Packy O’Hara, taking out a fat Havana Churchill, “them goddam zombies, I would not piss on them if they was on fire.”
+“Them goddam stiffs,” said Packy O’Hara, taking out a fat Havana Churchill, “them goddam zombies, I would not urinate on them if they was on fire.”

-Packy bit off the end and spat it out onto the concrete backstage floor.
+Packy bit off the end of the cigar and spat it out onto the concrete backstage floor.
 Sonny already had his lighter out and he clicked it into flame.

 “Atlantic City,” said Sonny.
 “Always a tough crowd.
 Tougher than the Catskills.”

 “Thanks,” said Packy, drawing the flame into his cigar.

 “Tougher than the Poconos, even,” said Sonny.